botify-hq/developers-docs/api_docs/markdowns/api/usage/aggregate-urls.md

 ### Response
 A sample result would be the following.
 It returns the total number of URLs matching the filter and the result of the aggregation.

-It creates a group for each combination of group-bys: the fast 200 URLs, the slow 200 URLs and the slow 201 URLs. **Note that combinations resulting to 0 URLs (fast 201 URLs) are not returned.**
+It creates a group for each combination of group-bys: the fast 200 URLs, the slow 200 URLs and the slow 201 URLs. **Note that combinations resulting in 0 URLs (fast 201 URLs) are not returned.**

 **The default `metric` is `count`.**